nnminh-haise/myapp/README.md

-# myapp
+# A dummy repository for educational purposes

-a dummy repo for education
+This repo is created for teaching Git and Github.